gpopesc/docker-xfce-debian-synology/README.md

  ```

-Dockerfile has a lot optional apps which are not installed by default.
+Dockerfile has a lot optional apps, which are not installed by default.
 Uncomment the corespondend lines if you want to install them.

 *Method 3: install from docker CLI*
-From your SSH client copy-paste and run following command:
+From your SSH client copy-paste and run following command (all rows, one time):

 ```
 docker run -p 8080:8080 -p 5905:5900\
  -e VNCPASS=admin\
  -e DISPLAY_WIDTH=1200\
  -e DISPLAY_HEIGHT=720\
+ -e TZ=Europe/Bucharest\
  -v /volume1/docker/syno-debian/data:/root/Downloads\
  --shm-size 4g\
  --name syno-debian\